 Alec Zander profile image

-Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.
+Nathan is an aspiring author with a true passion for film and mental health who hopes their writings will help launch their career.

 Modern horror does nothing for me.
 I see horror after horror hoping to actually be frightened and all I end up with is disappointment.
 That being said, Andy Muschiatti's updated adaptation of Stephen King's masterpiece IT was a terrifying experience.
 It was truly frightening in many places, but unfortunately the film is riddled with unnecessary insertions and omissions and modern horror clichés.